learnk8s/learnk8s.io/_blog/kubernetes-deploy-laravel-the-easy-way/index.md

 ## This is just the beginning

 Hopefully, this article has helped you in getting acquainted with Kubernetes.
 From my own experience, once one has performed similar deployments a couple or more times, things start getting habitual and make a lot more sense.
 But our Kubernetes journey has only just begun.
 In future articles, we will walk through more real-life applications using storage volumes to persist state, and we will also learn how to deploy to Cloud providers such as Google's  Cloud Platform.
 Until then, check out these <a href="/training" title ="Learn Kubernetes">courses</a> to get up to speed and possibly even become a Certified Kubernetes Administrator (CKA).

+{:.caution}
+## Become an expert at deploying and scaling applications in Kubernetes

+This article is part of the learnk8s workshop "Deploying and Scaling applications in Kubernetes".

+In the rest of the course you will learn how to:

+{% include promo-workshop/index.html %}

+P.S.
+Don't miss the next experiment, insight, or *discount*: [subscribe to the mailing list!]({% link _pages/newsletter/index.html %})